Inocente01/Inocente01/README.md

 - 👋 Hi, I’m @Inocente01
-- 👀 I’m interested in ...IM innterested in coding
+- 👀 I’m interested in ...Im innterested in coding
 - 🌱 I’m currently learning ... about coding
-- 💞️ I’m looking to collaborate on ... improving my knowledge with coding
+- 💞️ I’m looking to collaborate on ... improving my knowledge within coding
 - 📫 How to reach me ...
 Dircioinocente@gmail.com

 <!---